Colorado Food Assistance Approval

 - Participating in an alcohol or drug treatment program.

 Applicants for Food Assistance in Colorado should get a response within 30 days from the date they submitted their application to the local Food Assistance Office.
 Households cannot receive food stamps assistance from more than one Colorado county in a month.
-Households getting food stamps benefits must report any changes of their household situation in a 6-months period in order to assure their participation in the Food Assistance Program.
+Households getting food stamps benefits must report any changes in their household situation in a 6-months period in order to assure their participation in the Food Assistance Program.

 Approved!
 When and How Do I Get the Food Assistance Benefits?

 Colorado Food Assistance Program provides the SNAP benefits via the Electronic Benefits Transfer (EBT) system.
 The monetary benefits of the Colorado SNAP are transferred to the accounts of qualified beneficiaries and are accessible through Colorado Quest Card.
-The Food Assistance Benefits are deposited into the recipients accounts between the 1st and 10th day of the month.
+The Food Assistance Benefits are deposited into the recipients’ accounts between the 1st and 10th day of the month.
 The last number the benefit recipient’s social security is the day of the month the benefits will be deposited into their Colorado Quest Card each month.
 Food assistance benefits are deposited into an EBT account of the beneficiary each month following the Benefit Issuance Schedule.

 Benefits are made available from the 1st to the 10th of every month, based on the last digit of the recipient’s Social Security Number (SSN).
 If the: